 If you are interested in carrying out research in Mainz as a PhD student, postdoctoral researcher, or visiting scientist, please contact one of our faculty members.

-Our research is supported by a number of coordinated research centres including the Graduate School of Excellence Materials Science in Mainz (MAINZ), the Collaborative Research Centres TRR 146, Spin+X, SFB 1066, the DFG priority programs Graphene, FFlexCom, Skyrmionics, Microswimmers, and Dynamic Wetting of Flexible, Adaptive, and Switchable Substrates" , the Carl Zeiss Center Emergent Algorithmic Intelligence, the BMBF Center MagSens , the European Training Networks LubISS and MagnEFI, the EU-funded FET-OPEN projects A-SPIN and S-Nebula, and the state - funded research centres TopDyn, Model, DynaMem (joint funding with LOEWE, Hessen), and MPGC (joint funding with Max Planck Society).
+Our research is supported by a number of coordinated research centres including the Graduate School of Excellence Materials Science in Mainz (MAINZ), the Collaborative Research Centres TRR 146, Spin+X, SFB 1066, the research training group GRK 2516, the DFG research unit UNODE, the DFG priority programs Graphene, FFlexCom, Skyrmionics, Microswimmers, and Dynamic Wetting of Flexible, Adaptive, and Switchable Substrates" , the Carl Zeiss Center Emergent Algorithmic Intelligence, the BMBF Center MagSens , the European Training Networks LubISS and MagnEFI, the EU-funded FET-OPEN projects A-SPIN and S-Nebula, and the state - funded research centres TopDyn, Model, DynaMem (joint funding with LOEWE, Hessen), and MPGC (joint funding with Max Planck Society).

 We host the Spin Phenomena Interdisciplinary Center (SPICE), are part of the Center for Computational Sciences in Mainz and are local JGU host of the CECAM node Soft Matter and Statistical Physics (CECAM-DE-SMSM).